-Source: "Survey of Social Welfare Institutions" (as of October 1, 2015) and "Survey of Institutions and Establishments for Long-term Care" (as of October 1, 2015), Social Statistics Office to the Director-General for Statistics and Information Policy, MHLW.
+Source: "Survey of Social Welfare Institutions" (as of October 1, 2018) and "Survey of Institutions and Establishments for Long-term Care" (as of October

+1, 2018), Social Statistics Office to the Director-General for Statistics and Information Policy, MHLW.

-(Note) The totals of the number of facilities and user capacities are of facilities in operation among those recognized by prefectures, designated cities, and core cities.
+(Note) 1) The active facilities grasped by the prefectures, designated cities, and core cities are tabulated.